jmuheim/AccessifyMe/docs/personas.md

   - Statistics:
     - [About 2 million people in the UK](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles/claudia-partially-sighted-screen-magnifier-user) have sight loss, and this figure is expected to double by 2050.
+- Aljosha (52), **low contrast**
+  - Quote: ""
+  - Could also be:
+    - Smartphone screen in direct sunlight, low-quality beamer (or bad lighting conditions), AND MANY MORE

+  - Depends on:
+    - High Contrast Mode

 - Victoria (32), **hard of hearing**
   - Quote: "It's so frustrating when I watch a movie with friends and don't understand half of the conversation."
   - Depends on: